Install

 Extra Install What it adds

-mcp pip install 'yothere[mcp]' The MCP server surface, so any MCP client can drive a fleet.
+mcp pipx install 'yothere[mcp]' The MCP server surface, so any MCP client can drive a fleet.
 See the yothere-mcp note below.

-llm pip install 'yothere[llm]' An optional LLM tiebreak for routing and scope classification.
+llm pipx install 'yothere[llm]' An optional LLM tiebreak for routing and scope classification.
 A deterministic fallback is used otherwise.

 Note The yothere-mcp console script is installed by the core package, but it needs the mcp extra's dependency to actually run.
 The tool logic lives in SDK-free helpers, so it imports and tests without the extra; the extra is what lets the server serve.